• info@al-dirassa.com

 1. Listen to Arabic every day

-• videos about the Arabic alphabet;
+• videos to learn the Arabic alphabet;

-• Arabic vocabulary lessons for beginners;
+• Arabic vocabulary lessons;

 • short recitations if your goal is Quranic Arabic;